Hash a string.

 openssl list -digest-algorithms

-"binary" clause, the <result> is a binary string that may contain null-characters.
+If "binary" clause is used without optional boolean expression <binary>, or if <binary> evaluates to true, then the <result> is a binary string that may contain null-characters.
 With the default SHA256, it is 32 bytes in length, while for instance with SHA3-384 it is 48 bytes in length, etc.

-"binary" clause, the <result> is null-terminated and each binary byte is converted to two hexadecimal characters (
+Without "binary" clause, or if <binary> evaluates to false, the <result> is null-terminated and each binary byte is converted to two hexadecimal characters ("0"-"9" and "a"-"f"), hence <result> is twice as long as with "binary" clause.

 hash-string "hello world" to define hash